mysql -u root -p

-Create a new MySQL user and Grant Permissions to MySQL Database
+Create MySQL user and Grant Permissions to MySQL Database

 To log in to our MySQL system we use the following command: